ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Theoretical Analysis

 \section{Theoretical Analysis}

 This section establishes formal properties of ArrowFlow's components: the stability of ordinal encoding under perturbation, the information-theoretic capacity of argsort, the amplification of noise by polynomial expansion, the convergence of the learning rule, and the ensemble error rate.
+Several results are validated empirically in the experiments that follow (Sections~\ref{sec:experiments}--\ref{sec:utility}); we give forward pointers where a theorem predicts a specific experimental outcome.